Pediatric Thrombosis Program

 Meet Neil Goldenberg, M.D., Ph.
 D.

 Neil Goldenberg, M.D., Ph.D., became interested in blood disorders and clotting as a medical student.
-As director of the thrombosis program and director of research at Johns Hopkins All Children’s Hospital, he dedicates research efforts to better understanding blood clots and how they affect children.
+As director of the thrombosis program and associate dean for research at Johns Hopkins All Children’s Hospital, he dedicates research efforts to better understanding blood clots and how they affect children.

 National Blood Clot Alliance Stop the Clot Channel

-Neil Goldenberg, M.D., Ph.D., director of the thrombosis program and director of research at Johns Hopkins All Children’s Hospital, presents an overview of venous thromboembolism in children and young adults in a Centers for Disease Control and Prevention webinar.
+Neil Goldenberg, M.D., Ph.D., director of the thrombosis program and associate dean for research at Johns Hopkins All Children’s Hospital, presents an overview of venous thromboembolism in children and young adults in a Centers for Disease Control and Prevention webinar.

 Read inspiring stories about our patients and programs: